 Jimbaran Fish Market

-Referred to by the locals as “Pasar Ikan Kedonganan” the Jimbaran fish market is a covered market just off the shores of the beach at Kedonganan.
-Buzzing with fisherman bringing in their catch of the day, it doesn’t get any fresher.
-What stands out most to me is the impressive variety of different types of sea life including endless species of fish, crabs, clams, lobsters, and even squid!
+Referred to by the locals as “Pasar Ikan Kedonganan,” the Jimbaran fish market is a covered market just off the beach’s shores at Kedonganan.
+Buzzing with fishermen bringing in their catch of the day, it doesn’t get any fresher.
+What stands out most to me is the impressive variety of different types of sea life, including endless species of fish, crabs, clams, lobsters, and even squid!

-Set against a backdrop of the beautiful sea lined with strikingly colorful boats, it is truly a wonderful sight.
+Set against a backdrop of the beautiful sea lined with strikingly colorful boats, it is truly an incredible sight.

 How to get there